SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.RedisCache/Export-AzureRmRedisCache.md

 ```

 ### -PassThru
-By default Export-AzureRmRedisCache export does not return any value.
+By default Export-AzureRmRedisCache does not return any value.
 If the PassThru parameter is provided then Export-AzureRmRedisCache returns a boolean value indicating the success of the operation.

 ```yaml